trongtuyen96/automation-test-framework-api-lite/README.md

 6. Store process variables when executing the test cases at runtime.

-7. Load multiple json data file with one test class.
+7. Load multiple json data files with one test class.

 8. Run the specific test cases only.